Carnegie Library, 101 N. Garfield Ave.

 Pocatello, ID 83204

-February First Friday Art Walk February 2!
-Old Town will be alive with crowds on February 2nd as we host the February First Friday Art Walk.
+Old Town will be alive with crowds on May 4, as we host the May First Friday Art Walk.
 Don't miss this opportunity to view and experience art by local artists as well as regional and national artists.
 The walk includes over twenty businesses, restaurants and galleries, some with art on display, some with the artist on hand and some providing a live demonstration.
 Refreshments are always available.
 You may also find live music along the way.
 All local residents and visitors are welcome.
 There is no charge to attend monthly Art Walks.

 Connect with us on Facebook and keep up with all the events, exciting shopping opportunities and all the great food at our collection of ethnic restaurants.